-The Price of Relief
+The price of relief

-The American Family Physician review of PPIs concluded that the biggest difference between Prilosec and Nexium was price.
+The review of PPIs concluded that the biggest difference between Prilosec and Nexium was price.
 Until March 2014, Nexium was available only by prescription and at a significantly higher price.
-Nexium now offers an OTC product that’s priced competitively with Prilosec OTC.
+Nexium now offers an over-the-counter (OTC) product that’s priced competitively with Prilosec OTC.
 However, generic omeprazole may be less expensive than Prilosec OTC.

 It’s also believed that both of these PPIs may increase the risk of:

-- spine and wrist fractures in postmenopausal women, especially if the medications are taken for a year or more, or at higher doses
+- spine and wrist fractures in postmenopausal women, especially if the medications are taken for a year or more or at higher doses

 - bacterial inflammation of the colon, especially after hospitalization